ragavpn/AI_Therapist/README.md

 ![image](https://github.com/Medici357/Grassh_shit/assets/127466814/c96f0269-9db2-4567-8604-b2d55fc55736)

+# Initialization
+Download the rep and run "pip install requirements.txt".
+The run "git lfs install" followed by "git lfs pull".
+Then go to the cleint folder and run "npm install react-scripts".

-# Usage
+# Running
-Download the bin file from https://drive.google.com/file/d/1q94PkFwAPM0_IWhn_D3I-sa4QaH3bVwN/view?usp=drive_link and paste it in the "gpt2_empathy_model" in the "server" for the code to run.
+Open two terminals.
+Go to the client folder in the first terminal and run "npm run start".
+Go to the server folder in the second terminal and run "python -m flask run".

 # Future Implementations

 <img width="934" alt="image-20221016141015236" src="https://github.com/ragavpn/GRASSH_ML/assets/118587215/54f1bbf1-0e2d-4097-85de-71bba855531b">

 With the current hardware possessed by us, we are not able to train the ML Model that we intend to implemment.
 However, we will implement this soon getting the said required hardware.